Internet Banking Security

-Log-in Protection - requiring each customer to maintain a strickly private password and log-in ID.
+- Log-in Protection - requiring each customer to maintain a strictly private password and log-in ID.

 We will assign each customer a private password generated by the Bank for their initial log-in to the online system.
 In order for each customer to have an entirely private password, the system will force each customer to change their password after their first log-in.
 First National Bank Online passwords are alpha-numeric and must be between 4 and 8 characters in length.
 We encourage our customers to select passwords that are not easy to guess or easily recognized identifications.

 We designed the system to lock up each customer's account if they are unsuccessful in three attempts to enter the correct log-in ID and password.
 Customers need to contact the Bank directly in order to unlock an online account.